Skip to content

 Step 5: Provide for Pedestrian Traffic

 Make provision for pedestrian access in the parking lot.
-Pedestrian aisles like sidewalks must be separate from aisles for automobiles.
-Also, they should be within line of sight and preferably adjacent to the exit or entry point for vehicles.
+Pedestrian aisles, like sidewalks, must be separate from aisles for automobiles.
+They should also be within line of sight and preferably adjacent to the exit or entry point for vehicles.

 design for accessibility